dopeboy/curriculum-2.0/units/4-javascript/lessons/3-pseudocode/README.md

 ### Independent practice ("You do")

-Write a function that solves the quadratic formula given inputs a,b, & c.
+Write a function that calculates the volume and area of a sphere.

 1. Think out loud before you start typing.
 What are the inputs and outputs to the function?
-2. What is the quadratic formula?
+2. What are the formulad for the volume and area of a sphere?
 3. What's the pseudo-code look like?
 4. You've completed the prep work.
 Write the function in JavaScript.
 Call it a couple times to ensure it works correctly.